 Best AI VA Stack: Notion AI vs Claude vs Zapier for Agency Operations 2026

-Which AI VA stack wins for agency operations in 2026?
+Which AI VA stack is the stronger fit for agency operations in 2026?

 - Notion AI searches across docs, wikis, project plans, and meeting notes to surface buried information

-- Zapier's 8,000+ integrations automate cross-app workflows, though Make saves hundreds monthly at scale
+- According to Zapier's website, the platform's 7,000+ integrations automate cross-app workflows, though Make may offer lower costs at scale

 Best for boutique agencies splitting tasks across knowledge management, strategy work, and app automation; not for shops needing a single all-in-one platform.